wwymak/udacity-selfdrivingcar-nd/CarND-Vehicle-Detection/README.md

 The network architecture is shown [here](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/mobilenet-architecture.md).

+It uses [mobilenet](https://arxiv.org/pdf/1704.04861.pdf) as the feature extractor, and the output from the last 4 pointwise conv layers (after relu activation) is fed into the object classifier and the box classifiers for object detection.
+I chose mobilenet as a base as mobilenets are optimsed to be more efficient in terms of computing time and is also less memory intense.
+This is likely to be useful in a self driving car situation where the detection should run as close to real time as possible and the model should also not require a lot of computing power to run.

-For my own custom model, I used the traffic [dataset](https://drive.google.com/file/d/0B0WbA4IemlxlT1IzQ0U1S2xHYVU/view?usp=sharing) provided by ssd_keras (this is based on the [udacity annotated driving dataset](https://github.com/udacity/self-driving-car/tree/master/annotations), but with images scaled down to 300 x 480, which is much more manageable for a neural network ) as the training dataset.
+For training, I used the [traffic dataset](https://drive.google.com/file/d/0B0WbA4IemlxlT1IzQ0U1S2xHYVU/view?usp=sharing) provided by ssd_keras (this is based on the [udacity annotated driving dataset](https://github.com/udacity/self-driving-car/tree/master/annotations), but with images scaled down to 300 x 480, which is much more manageable for a neural network ).
 The dataset has around 20K images in total, matching the size of the Pascal dataset, but has more relevant classes (although the Pascal dataset has cars too).
 In the current implementation, I trained the model from scratch over 70 epochs.
-As mentioned in the paper, data augmentation is very important to get good accuracy in training,
+As mentioned in the paper, data augmentation is very important to get good accuracy in training, and I used translation, horizontal flips, brightness variation and scaling for this.
+The code for the training process is

 **Prediction**

 The code in [mobilenet-ssd-predict.ipynb](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/mobilenet-ssd-predict.ipynb) shows how to use the mobilenet SSD to detect vehicles, as well as the movie processing pipeline.
 There are more details in the notebook, but the main observations are as follows:

 In terms of predicting on the training/validation data from the udacity traffic dataset:

 #### Results of SSD